benr0th/UUR-Ultimate-Uma-Reroller/README.md

 This is an AHK (AutoHotkey) script that automates the rerolling process for Uma Musume Pretty Derby Steam Global version.
 Currently, it only supports rolling on the Kitasan Black banner.

+## Disclaimer
+This script is not affiliated with or endorsed by Cygames, Inc. or any of its subsidiaries.
+Use this script at your own risk.
+The author is not responsible for any issues that may arise from using this script, including but not limited to account bans or data loss.
+(Realistically, you won't get banned for using this script as it doesn't modify the game files, but better safe than sorry.)

 ## Pre-requisites

 - **You must have the tutorial completed already.**